jaredly/jerd/docs/Roadmap.md

 OPS TESTS
 - [x] a bunch
 - [x] local variable impl
-- [ ] various failure modes probably
+- [x] various failure modes probably
 - [x] hashes that work
-- [ ] hashes that dont so we fall back
+- [x] hashes that dont so we fall back
 - [x] the left is correct but the right is not
 - [ ] subtyping maybe? hmmmm
+- [ ] hash, where the value is generic n stuff

 - [x] my "passthrough" dealop (_drop suffix) produces types that are extremely annoying. like {x} | TheFallthrough.
 So I can't reference the object type itself.